 DealCheck: Rentals has a few additional features that you may find useful when analyzing and comparing deals.

-You can add pictures and notes to each of your properties, which can come in handy when you actually visit the home during an open house or inspection.
-Then later at the office or at home you can reference back to these to help you make purchase decisions.
+You can add pictures and notes to each of your properties, which can come in handy when you visit the home during an open house or inspection.
+Then later at the office or at home, you can reference back to these to help you make purchase decisions.

 If you entered the home’s address, you can also view it on the map right from the app and scope out the neighborhood with Google’s Street View.
-I’ve done that several times when buying out-of-state rentals without actually visiting the area in-person.
+I’ve bought out-of-state rentals several times without visiting the area in person.

 And finally, you have the option to share the deal with your partners, investors or other interested parties.
 For example, you can send the information to your lender to help him or her draft up the paperwork for the loan.

 Using Technology To Your Advantage